YaserMarey/tf_exp/README.md

     -   Save the model parameters to the disk

 #### Architecture:
+I am using same architecture for both datasets and interestingly it works staifacotry enough without a change from MNIST to Fashion-MNIST datasets:

     -   Convolutional layer with 32 3×3 filters
     -   Pooling layer with 2×2 filter